Back

 View source

-A subplot follows German policewoman Elsa Kühn (Jella Haase), who investigates Philip's case and has her own issues at home.
-The film parallels Detective Kühn's situation: her elderly father, who has dementia, touches his female caretaker inappropriately, and she avoids confronting it.
+A subplot involves German policewoman Elsa Kühn (Jella Haase), who investigates Philip's case.
+The film parallels Detective Kühn's personal situation, in which her elderly father, who has dementia, touches his female caretaker inappropriately, and she avoids confronting the issue.

-The film uses long handheld takes focused on Seydoux's face to create urgency.
-Cinematography is by Judith Kaufmann, editing by Ulrike Kofler.
+The film uses long handheld takes focused on Seydoux's face to create a sense of urgency.
+Cinematography is by Judith Kaufmann, and editing by Ulrike Kofler.

 • Cast: Léa Seydoux, Laurence Rupp, Jella Haase, Malo Blanchet, Anton Rubtsov, Nils Strunk, Catherine Deneuve, Patrycja Ziółkowska